kevinding0218/InterviewDocuments/Q and A/System Design/Design Web Crawler.md

 - starting seeds can be Url Queue
 	- Url goes to web page loader
 	- Save web page content into storage
-	- If there are additional link url in current web page, extract them as a list then put into the Url Queue
+	- If there are additional link url in current web page, extract them as a list then put into the Url Queue (The Queue would be increasing larger)
 	- typically, one Url contains many other Url
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDUyMTU3NjcwLDY1MzMwMSwxNDAzNTU4Nz
+eyJoaXN0b3J5IjpbLTE0NjMxNzQzODMsNjUzMzAxLDE0MDM1NT
-I1LC0xNjg2NDgyMTUsLTE1NjU4NjY4MThdfQ==
+g3MjUsLTE2ODY0ODIxNSwtMTU2NTg2NjgxOF19
 -->